 If you hold the 0 button while on a digital channel the radio will prompt you for a Talk Group/contact number.
 It defaults to a private ID, but you can hit the # key to switch it to a Group.
 Type in the number and hit the PTT and it'll send straight to the private ID or Group you typed in.
 Do note you have to set the Manual Dial (both Group and Private) timeout in the CPS or it'll quickly revert to your previous Talk Group.
 Your needs and how you use your radio will determine what settings you use here but I personally set it to Infinite so it stays on the Talk Group I dialed in.
 I can switch channels to switch back if needed.
 Unfortunately, the Talk Group displayed on the screen does not update to show the group you've typed in, maybe they'll fix that someday.
 See the Talk Group Holding section below for a lot more detail here.

 You can initiate a scan by long-pressing Up or Down, no need to assign Scan to a P or PF button.
-It works for zones or VFO.
+If on a Channel it will start scanning the Scan List assigned to that Channel, if in the VFO it will start scanning the VFO.

 Volume is too LOUD